Cutting announcement publish time from 12 minutes to 5

 A form built around the data model, not the admin user's workflow

-The original tool surfaced every field in a single undifferentiated form.
-Content fields and configuration settings sat next to each other, multiple content types (HTML, PDF, video, URL) shared the same form layout, and there was no preview capability.
-Admins had to open the advisor-facing platform in a separate tab to verify their work.
+Every field sat in one undifferentiated form: content next to configuration, four content types (HTML, PDF, video, URL) sharing one layout, and no preview: admins opened the advisor-facing platform in a separate tab to verify their work.

 Painpoint 01